LiamHz/liamhz.github.io/md-blog/vulkan-fundamentals.md

 ---
-title: Why Rendering a Triangle is Complicated
+title: "Why Rendering a Triangle is Complicated"
----

-# Why Rendering a Triangle is Complicated
+author: "Liam Hinzman"
+date: "2020-07-21"
+url: "vulkan-fundamentals"
+...

 Last week, my dad was asking me why I was proud of this triangle on my laptop.